 In big organisations, a project management approach is essential to success.
 But, even in small organisations a project management approach will increase your chance of success.
 It will help to keep you on track.
 It will make sure you don’t skip essential steps.
 And it helps with sustaining the changes you’ve made.

-Remember, you want to lasting change not another initiative.
+Remember, you want lasting change, not another initiative.

 In the rest of this article, I’ll explain the end-to-end implementation process.
 Which is broken up into the following six phases: